datanav/docs/core-principles.rst

-architecture, and is a truly valubale in a industry-wide data `interoperability <https://en.wikipedia.org/wiki/Interoperability>`_ scenario, in a data platform the canonical model becomes a constant burden demanding continual enhansement and expansion over time.
-The result becomes a datamodel that fits none of the source systems, and allways lags behind the continously evolving needs of the platform.
+architecture, and is a truly valubale in a industry-wide data `interoperability <https://en.wikipedia.org/wiki/Interoperability>`_ scenario, in a data platform the canonical model becomes a constant burden demanding continual enhancement and expansion over time.
+The result becomes a datamodel that fits none of the source systems, and always lags behind the continously evolving needs of the platform.

 Many businesses have wasted enormous resources on a utopia of a stable canonical model,